 Many of these trees will come as self-assembly Ikea style furniture.
 Don’t let the thought of more assembly put you off, this is a positive.
 It’s worth checking during the initial install how interchangeable each component is.
 If you notice that your cat uses certain pieces of the cat tree in certain ways, you can reconfigure the tree.
 Moving around the parts can give the same old cat tree a breath of fresh air.
 You can do this to suit your cat’s use.
 Such as, if a cat tree has a toy attached to the top that you notice your cat is quite fond of then you can reconfigure the tree to utilise this.
 Move platforms so your cat has to first go through some tubes or up more platforms to actually reach the toy.

 Some more traditional options are still a lot of fun.
 Catnip stuffed toys are a great way for a cat to kick and roll with the toy and adding a feather to it wakes up your cat’s natural instincts.

-Laser pointers will remain a constant in the world of cat entertainment.
-It’s been debated how healthy they are, but they can be fun play when done right.
 This is a good tool for when you’re at home and want to help your indoor cat burn off some energy.
 It’s not the best option for when you’re out of the house though.
-Other toys have more potential for this sort of situation, like robots.
+Other toys have more potential for this sort of situation, like laser robots toys.